opensourcedigest/TOOLS/README.md

   Enhanced terminal for Windows with X11 server, tabbed SSH client, network tools and much more.

 ## Resource Manager
+1. Q-Dir
-1. Q-Dir: Q-Dir (the Quad Explorer) makes your files and folders easy to manage, either installed or as a portable Windows program.
+  Q-Dir (the Quad Explorer) makes your files and folders easy to manage, either installed or as a portable Windows program.

 ## Writing Tools
 1. typora: An excellent Markdown Writing tools.